Spread of Tweets in Climate Discussions: Introduction

 \section{Introduction}

-Climate discussions on social media platforms are often organised into segregated echo chambers of activists and skeptics \citep{williams2015network}.
-At best, these echo chambers simply demonstrate that different opinions on climate politics exist; worse, they cause vicious cycles of increasing divisiveness \citep{asikainen2020cumulative,baumann2020modeling}.
-Knowing the generative features of polarised echo chambers can facilitate the design of mitigation institutions, especially on social media platforms \citep{musco2018minimizing, nelimarkka2018social}.
-However, despite clearly observing these echo chambers, we lack a nuanced understanding of the social processes that generate them.
-Prior studies point to attitude-based homophily \citep{williams2015network} or alignment with other issues \citep{chen2020polarization} as important features of climate discussion echo chambers, but these mechanisms alone cannot explain the complexity of the observed discussion networks.
-Specifically, echo chambers exhibit hierarchical internal structures with cores and peripheries.
-Drawing on research showing that climate politics polarises following elite behaviour \citep{birch2020political}, we focus our examination on what happens at the core of the echo chambers.
+Climate discussions on social media platforms are often structured into segregated echo chambers of activists and sceptics \citep{williams2015network}.
+At best, these echo chambers simply demonstrate that different opinions on climate politics exist; worse, they cause vicious cycles of increasing divisiveness \citep{asikainen2020cumulative, baumann2020modeling}.
+Better knowledge of the generative features of polarised echo chambers can facilitate the design of mitigation institutions, especially on social media platforms where the information individuals are exposed to can be algorithmically manipulated \citep{musco2018minimizing, nelimarkka2018social}.
+However, while prior work demonstrates the existence of these echo chambers, we lack a nuanced understanding of the social processes that generate them.
+Prior studies point to attitude-based homophily whereby individuals limit their interactions to others with whom they share similar attitudes \citep{williams2015network} or entrenched group cleavages resulting from issue alignment \citep{chen2020polarization} as important features of climate discussion echo chambers, but these mechanisms alone cannot explain the complexity of the observed discussion networks.

-What are the characteristics of each echo chamber's core that hold their periphery members together while repulsing outsiders?
-In order to better understand the sustained existence of echo chambers in climate discussions on social media platforms, we study how information spreads through Twitter, with particular focus on what kind of content is most likely to be shared within and across different groups of users.
-Specifically, on social media platforms where information sharing serves as a major channel of communication, a more nuanced understanding of the discussion dynamics could be achieved by observing how different types of information spread through the network, accordingly consolidating or attenuating the echo chambers.
+On social media platforms where information sharing serves as a major channel of communication, a better understanding of the discussion dynamics could be achieved by observing how different types of information spread through the network, accordingly consolidating or attenuating the echo chambers.
+Thus, in order to better understand the sustained existence of echo chambers in climate discussions on social media platforms, we conduct a study on Twitter that examines climate discussion dynamics through the lens of tweet spreading, particularly what kind of content is most likely to be shared within and across different groups of users.
+We focus our examination on the core of the echo chambers which comprises the most popular tweets and users, drawing on research showing that climate politics polarises following elite behaviour \citep{birch2020political}.